FAQs

 Taking Dual Enrollment courses in high school saves students money with discounted tuition, and time by earning college and high school credits simultaneously.
 Students will also gain college experience before they graduate high school.

-High school accommodations/modifications will not be automatically applied in Dual Enrollment classes.
+High school accommodations/modifications will not be automatically applied to Dual Enrollment courses.
 You need to contact the ACC Student Accessibility Services Office to discuss any test and/or classroom accommodations for Dual Enrollment courses.
+See the steps you need to take here.

 Dual Enrollment Academic Core courses are guaranteed to transfer with a grade C or higher to any Texas public college or university.
 Some universities will accept “D” grades.